-What’s the Difference?
 The total audience number is exactly what it sounds like: the number of users or subscribers that a company has regardless of if they pay for a subscription or not.
-For example, Pandora has 94 million total monthly unique visitors across our free (ad-supported), Plus and Premium tiers.
+For example, Pandora and SoundCloud have 115 million total monthly unique visitors across all tiers.1

 An addressable audience, however, is a subset of the number of total users that advertisers can reach with their marketing campaigns.
-To continue with our own audience example, 92% of our audience is “addressable” as that is the percentage of listeners that use our free, ad-supported version of Pandora.
-Listeners who pay for Pandora Plus or Pandora Premium subscriptions would not qualify as “addressable” because they are not exposed to brand messages.
+To continue with our own audience example, 90% of our audience is “addressable”2—which is the percentage of listeners that use the free, ad-supported version of Pandora and SoundCloud.
+Listeners who pay for Pandora Plus, Pandora Premium subscriptions, or SoundCloud Pro would not qualify as “addressable” because they are not exposed to brand messages.

-In Spotify’s latest Financial Disclosures, they revealed they have 180 million monthly active users globally, but that number includes both addressable and non-addressable listeners, inside and outside of the United States.
+In Spotify’s latest Financial Disclosures, they revealed they have 191 million monthly active users globally,3 but that number includes both addressable and non-addressable listeners, inside and outside of the United States.

 For example, Triton Digital provides a listing of the top performing digital audio publishers and networks measured by the MRC Accredited Webcast Metrics® platform.
 At first glance, Spotify’s numbers are impressive.
 What’s important to know, however, is this report doesn’t separate out total audience numbers from addressable audience numbers (remember, the addressable audience is the actual audience that is able to receive advertising).

-According to recent comScore reporting, Pandora reaches 47% more total Mobile App visitors.
-Pandora also reaches 25% more adults aged 25-54 than Spotify.
-Neither of these cases even take addressability into account.
-Imagine the scale difference in these scenarios if 8% pay for Pandora while 45% pay for Spotify.
+According to recent comScore reporting, Pandora reaches 64% more total Mobile App visitors.4 Pandora also reaches 18% more adults aged 25-54 than Spotify.1 Neither of these cases even take addressability into account.
+Imagine the scale difference in these scenarios if 10% pay for Pandora while 44% pay for Spotify.

-Examine ALL the numbers: The headline doesn’t always tell the whole story.
+Examine all of the numbers: The headline doesn’t always tell the whole story.
 Dig into the numbers so you can intelligently compare your investment options side-by-side.